content-island/astro-for-react-devs-workshop/00-astro-101/00-creating-the-project/README.md

 npm run build
 ```

-We get the dist assets and a HTML.
+We get the dist assets and a HTML (one HTML per page, this is not SPA :)).

 ## Prettier